john-itcsolutions/cheirrs/README.md

 `nvidia-xconfig`

-but it requires a basic one-device/screen initial file to work on)
+but it requires a basic one-device/screen initial file to work on) first.

+Now,

+check your system following here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#ubuntu-installation

+Install kernel headers as per documentation for kernel matching your running version.
+The versions must match exactly.
+See above docs.

+_____________________________________________________________

+Alternatively you may use the system based package manager and installer 'synaptic' (recommended by NVIDIA themselves) with:

+`sudo apt install synaptic`

+`sudo apt install build-essential`

+`cat /proc/version`

+The previous command gives the running kernel version and gcc version it was compiled under.
+The gcc version mentioned there must match exactly with the result of:

+`gcc -v`

+(the version of gcc running currently)

+Make sure you also have the linux-source files for your kernel:

+`sudo apt install linux-source`

+and check /usr/src for existence of correct kernel header and kernel source files.

+Run synaptic from Applications tile.

+Carefully mark all nvidia and cuda packages, and relevant kernel modules for your version as well as relevant nvidia/cuda libraries for installation.
+Then 'apply' to install.
+This is quite a laborious process.
+Try to be patient and careful.
+Pay attention to kernel versions, as the installer errors out with non-matching versions amongst software.

+________________________________________________________________

 We continue by installing Kubeflow to obtain a controller compatible with this Juju/TensorFlow environment:
-________________________________________________________________

-On Ubuntu 20.04 you have to go through a similar process.

 ________________________________________________________________